 Every year in October, a Breast Cancer Awareness Month campaign takes the spotlight.
 The campaign is dedicated to raising awareness on Breast Cancer, which predominantly happens in women.
 In this particular month, people are encouraged to don pink outfits or wear a pink ribbon to “honor survivors, remember those lost to the disease, and to support the progress we are making together to defeat breast cancer,” as mentioned by the American Cancer Society.
-Here at Glitz, we want to tell you everything you need to know about Breast Cancer and why it’s so important for you.
+Here at Glitz, we want to tell you everything you need to know about Breast Cancer in Singapore and why it’s so important for you.

 What Is Breast Cancer?